-It would have been easy to adapt this story, a kids novel, for kids but Wonderstruck is a moving tale for all ages.
+It would have been easy to adapt this story, a kids novel, for kids, but Wonderstruck is a moving tale for all ages.

 How far would you go to get an A in school?
 Bad Genius tells the story of a group of kids who want (or need) to get high marks but don’t want to put in the work, and it tells that story both slickly and hilariously.

-It’s easy to say that Columbus is architecture porn for one good reason: it is architecture porn.
-Video essayist Kogonada’s feature film début frame buildings in ways that I can’t recall seeing them framed before: not only in just the right light and at just the right angle, but with just the right context.
+It’s easy to say that _Columbus_ is architecture porn for one good reason: it _is_ architecture porn.
+Video essayist Kogonada’s feature film début frames buildings in ways that I can’t recall seeing them framed before: not only in just the right light and at just the right angle, but with just the right context.
 This is why it’s misleading to say that it is architecture porn: because it’s so much more than that.

 People are going to compare God’s Own Country to Brokeback Mountain.
 It’s inevitable because they cover much of the same ground: two men spending time away from the world and looking after a herd of sheep form a relationship.
 That isn’t completely unfair because the basics are remarkably similar but also because they’re both great movies.

-It’s something else and the fact that Kronos Quartet were there to play the original score live made it truly a once in a lifetime experience.
+It’s something else, and the fact that Kronos Quartet were there to play the original score live made it truly a once in a lifetime experience.

 Have you ever watched a scene in a foreign film and thought “something must have been lost in translation”?
 The Hidden Sword is an entire movie like that.

 I really like movies about making movies.
-I think they’re a fun way to explore and poke fun at the film making business.
+I think they’re a fun way to explore and poke fun at the filmmaking business.
 I also like period set comedies, in particular those set in the late 40s and 50s.
-I like the design sensibilities and I feel like the feel good image of that era that still lingers today is one ripe for subversion.
+I like the design sensibilities, and I feel like the feel-good image of that era that still lingers today is one ripe for subversion.
 Also also, I really like Penelope Cruz.
 I think she’s a dynamic and interesting screen presence.

 Fascism is on the rise in the world.
 It’s easy living on this continent to forget that it’s happening elsewhere. _In The Fade_ isn’t directly about the resurgence of Nazism, but those themes never the less play an important part in this story of family, justice, and revenge.